akshay5995/whatsapp-gpt-node/README.md

 - Open 2 terminals
 - In one `yarn build:server` then `yarn:start` - Log in to open ai
  - Quit the sever
- - Restart server by running `HEADLESS=true yarn start:server` (Should should be already logged in)
+ - Restart server by running `HEADLESS=true yarn start:server` (Should be already logged in!)
 - In the other terminal `yarn start:whatsapp` and log in to whatsapp web